 - They use an insightful breakdown (more on this here)

-Issue trees are useful to think of all the potential answers for your problem and understand their relations.
+Issue trees are useful to efficiently consider all the potential answers for your problem and understand their relations.

 Issue trees progress further into details until elements are sufficiently explicit.
 Then come the hypotheses, analyses and data sources (more on that in later posts).
 Once you have tested which solutions are viable, you are ready to select one, for instance by using a decision matrix.